Renjiren/Bird-s-Trace-Tracking/README.md

 # Birds’ Track: Tracking Objects from dynamic background with OpenCV

+## How to use our Bird's Track?
+We provide a 5-step pipeline (preprocessing → camera motion comepnsation → candidate generation → candidate refine → tracking and association).
+You can run any single step using the unified entry script main.py, using this instruction:
+- Download our dataset at https://drive.google.com/drive/folders/140mPnOVZY - 2apH76at9yYuVGIDWOvsH _ ?usp =share_link(Due to size limitations, the dataset is not included in this repository).
+Here we use val dataset, you also can change it to train, test.
+- Pull our Github URL and install numpy, opencv-python, motmetrics (required only for evaluation) and matplotlib modules.
+- Now you can run any step using main.py: all steps share these required arguments:
+  1.--data_root : dataset root (e.g., ./val)
+  2.--out_dir : output directory (e.g., ./metric)
+  3.--step : one of {pre, motion, cand, refine, track}
+- You also can choose dataset or other by these arguments:
+  1.--video_set : eg (default) or all (eg runs only the built-in example list (e.g., Ac4002, Ci3001, Su2001, ...).
+  2.--videos : whatever videos you want, seperated by ",", e.g. "Ac4002,Ci3001,Su2001"
+  3.--overwrite : overwrite existing saved outputs
+  4.--rng_seed : controls random sampling in Step1/2 debug saving
+- There also special options for Step1(1-3) and Step2(4), you can check them in main.py:
+  1.--subtitle_mask_mode {none,spec_roi}
+  2.--smooth_mode {none,bilateral}
+  3.--spec_enable_mode {always,texture_only}
+  4.--roi_mode {strips,corners,corners+strips}
+- Examples:
+  1.python3 main.py --data_root ./val --out_dir ./metric --step pre
+  2.python3 main.py --data_root ./val --out_dir ./metric --step motion --roi_mode corners + strips
+  3.python3 main.py --data_root ./val --out_dir ./metric --step cand
+  4.python3 main.py --data_root ./val --out_dir ./metric --step track --videos "Ac4002,Ci3001,Su2001"
+- After step track, you can evaluate our output by python3 eval_cv.py

 ## Abastract

 Tracking fast-moving objects in unconstrained natural videos remains a challenging problem due to background dynamics, illumination changes, camera motion, and scale variation.
 Classical motion-based pipelines offer efficiency and interpretability, whereas modern deep-learning-based trackers achieve high performance at greater computational cost.
 This work revisits classical computer vision approaches for multi-object tracking in the context of bird detection and tracking by systematically designing and evaluating an OpenCV-based pipeline against a state-of-the-art deep tracker, NetTrack, on the BFT dataset.